Bapcor (BAP) H1 2025 earnings summary

 Outlook and guidance

-Continued focus on trade store expansion, retail turnaround, supply chain simplification, and sustainable long-term growth.
+Continued focus on trade store expansion, retail turnaround, supply chain simplification, and business simplification for long-term growth.

 Latest events from Bapcor